by Marcelle Pick, OB/GYN NP

 For women, fatigue is often related to an underlying issue in the endocrine system.
 What’s more, one endocrine imbalance may be affected by another — such as over stressed adrenal glands intensifying symptoms of hormonal imbalance.

-There may be other possible causes contributing to fatigue as well, including: chronic inflammation, food allergies and chemical sensitivities, Lyme disease or the other factors shown in the chart to the right.
+There may be other possible causes contributing to fatigue as well, including: chronic inflammation, food allergies and chemical sensitivities, Lyme disease or the other factors.
 And fatigue can also result from the combination of several of these factors.
 Working with a functional medicine practitioner can help you get to the root of your fatigue.

 What is Chronic Fatigue Syndrome?